shaovoon/str_num_conv/README.md

 # C++17 Easy String to Number and Vice Versa

-In contrast of the template function overloading approach used in Boost `lexical_cast`, this library uses function overloading.
-All the functions are named `conv()` to reduce cognitive load so as to focus on the business logic and thus reducing mistakes.
+In contrast to the template function overloading approach used in Boost `lexical_cast`, this library uses function overloading.
+All the functions are named `conv()` to reduce cognitive load to focus on the business logic and reduce mistakes.

 To limit the library scope, only string to number conversion and vice versa are implemented.
 All functions are listed at the bottom for your convenience since this is a header only library, so it can be diffcult to search.
 For brevity, `static` keyword and `nodiscard` attribute are omitted.

 ## Problem Space

-There are so many different ways of converting string to number and number to string in C++ that developers have to google for this information.
-For example, to convert a string to integer, we have no less than 5 functions: [atoi](https://en.cppreference.com/w/cpp/string/byte/atoi), [stoi](https://en.cppreference.com/w/cpp/string/basic_string/stol), [strtol](https://en.cppreference.com/w/cpp/string/byte/strtol), [sscanf](https://en.cppreference.com/w/cpp/io/c/fscanf) and [from_chars](https://en.cppreference.com/w/cpp/utility/from_chars).
-This library makes use of C++17's `from_chars()` for string to number conversion and `to_chars()`/`to_string()` for base 10 number to `char` array/`std::string` conversions.
+There are so many different ways of converting string-to-number and number to string in C++ that developers have to google for this information.
+For example, to convert a string to an integer, we have 5 functions: [atoi](https://en.cppreference.com/w/cpp/string/byte/atoi), [stoi](https://en.cppreference.com/w/cpp/string/basic_string/stol), [strtol](https://en.cppreference.com/w/cpp/string/byte/strtol), [sscanf](https://en.cppreference.com/w/cpp/io/c/fscanf) and [from_chars](https://en.cppreference.com/w/cpp/utility/from_chars).
+This library makes use of C++17's `from_chars()` for string-to-number conversion and `to_chars()`/`to_string()` for base 10 number to `char` array/`std::string` conversions.
 In the case of base 8 and 16, it uses `sprintf()/sprintf_s()`.

 To use C++17's `from_chars()`, C++ developers are required to remember 4 different ways depending the source string is a `std::string`, `char` pointer, `char` array or `std::string_view` (See below).
 And `from_chars()` does not support wide string and this library fills up this gap.